yuzawa-san/googolplex-theater/README.md

 ![Screenshot](docs/screenshot.png)

 There is no backing database or database dependencies, rather there is a simple JSON config file which is watched for changes.
-The JSON configuration is conveyed to the receiver application, which by default accepts url to display in an IFRAME.
+The JSON configuration is conveyed to the receiver application, which by default accepts a URL to display in an IFRAME.
 The receiver application can be customized easily to suit your needs.
 The application will try to reconnect if a session is ended for whatever reason.